alanoursland/abs-vs-relu/README.md

 Results are stored in the `results/` directory, with separate subdirectories for each dataset.
 Each subdirectory contains aggregated results for each combination of dataset, model, and activation function, along with summary files comparing ReLU and Abs.

-### MNIST LeNet Experiment Results
-We conducted experiments on the MNIST dataset using the LeNet architecture to compare the performance of the ReLU and Abs activation functions.
-Below are the test set final results from 5 runs for each activation function:

-**ReLU**: Average Accuracy: **98.57%** Average Loss: **0.0007** **Abs**: Average Accuracy: **98.76%** Average Loss: **0.0006** **T-Test**: t-statistic: **4.1216** p-value: **0.0033**

-Since the p-value is less than 0.05, the difference in accuracies is statistically significant, indicating that the Abs activation function performs better than the ReLU activation function for the MNIST dataset using the LeNet architecture.
-These results suggest that Abs is a viable alternative to ReLU.

 ## How to Run

 1. **Setup:**